Sheaves on the alcoves and modular representations II: Verma flags and graded characters

 \begin{proof} (1) is a special case of (2), and as the local sections of $\SM|_{\CO}$ are local sections of $\SM$, (1) implies (2).
 (1) is also a special case of (3).
 Suppose (1) holds.
 Then the short exact sequence

 splits as a sequence of $T$-modules, as the $T$-module on the right is (graded) free (as (1) implies (2)).
-As the $T$-module in the middle is free as well, the $T$-module on the left is also free.
+As the $T$-module in the middle is (graded) free as well, the $T$-module on the left is also (graded) free (note that one of the assumptions on a base ring is that any projective $T$-module is free).
 Hence (1) implies (3).
 (4) is a special case of (3) and it implies (3) as $\SM_{[\CK]}$ is a successive extension of the $\SM_{[A]}$ with $A\in\CK$. \end{proof}

 \begin{lemma} Let $\SM$ be an object in $\bS$ and $A\in\CA$ and suppose that $\SM=\SM_{[A]}$.
 Then the following are equivalent. \begin{enumerate} \item $\SM$ admits a Verma flag. \item $\SM$ is isomorphic to a finite direct sum of (shifted) copies of $\SV(A)$. \item $\Gamma(\SM)$ is (graded) free as a $T$-module of finite rank. \end{enumerate} If either of the above statements holds, then the (graded) multiplicity of $\SV(A)$ in $\SM$ coincides with the (graded) multiplicity of $T$ in $\Gamma(\SM)$. \end{lemma} \begin{proof} First note that $\SM=\SM_{[A]}$ implies that $\SM(\CJ)=\Gamma(\SM)$ if $A\in\CJ$, and $\SM(\CJ)=0$ otherwise.
 Hence (1) and (3) are equivalent.
 Note that $\SM_{[A]}$ is, by Remark \ref{rem-suppcond2}, a sheaf of $\CZ^{\pi(A)}$-modules and supported as a presheaf on $\{A\}$.
 Using Proposition \ref{prop-equivcat} we deduce that $\Gamma(\SM_{[A]})$ is graded free as a $T$-module if and only if there is an isomorphism between $\SM_{[A]}$ and a direct sum of (shifted in degree) copies of $\SV(A)$.
-Hence (2) and (3) are equivalent, and the last statement follows as well. \end{proof} Let $s$ be a simple affine reflection. \begin{lemma} The wall crossing functor $\vartheta_s$ preserves the subcategory $\bB$ of $\bS$. \end{lemma} \begin{proof} This follows from the fact that, if $\SM$ admits a Verma flag, then $\SM_{[A,As]}(\CJ)$ is a (graded) free $T$-module for any $A\in\CA$ and all open subset $\CJ$ by Lemma \ref{lemma-Vflag} and Lemma \ref{lemma-Vflag2}, hence, by Lemma \ref{lemma-subquotex}, so is $(\vartheta_s\SM)_{[A]}(\CJ)$ for any open subset $\CJ$ and any $A\in\CA$, so $\vartheta_s\SM$ admits a Verma flag, again by Lemma \ref{lemma-Vflag2}. \end{proof}
+Hence (2) and (3) are equivalent, and the last statement follows as well. \end{proof} Let $s$ be a simple affine reflection. \begin{lemma} The wall crossing functor $\vartheta_s$ preserves the subcategory $\bB$ of $\bS$. \end{lemma} \begin{proof} This follows from the fact that, if $\SM$ admits a Verma flag, then $\SM_{[A,As]}(\CJ)$ is a (graded) free $T$-module for any $A\in\CA$ and all open subset $\CJ$ by Lemma \ref{lemma-Vflag}.
+Hence, by Lemma \ref{lemma-subquotex}, so is $(\vartheta_s\SM)_{[A]}(\CJ)$ for any open subset $\CJ$ and any $A\in\CA$, so $\vartheta_s\SM$ admits a Verma flag, again by Lemma \ref{lemma-Vflag}. \end{proof}

 We add a rather technical statement that we need later on.